3D scanning: Strengths and weaknesses

-Time-of-flight and triangulation range finders each have strengths and weaknesses that make them suitable for different situations.
-The advantage of time-of-flight range finders is that they are capable of operating over very long distances, on the order of kilometres.
+Time-of-flight range finders are capable of operating over long distances on the order of kilometres.
 These scanners are thus suitable for scanning large structures like buildings or geographic features.
-The disadvantage of time-of-flight range finders is their accuracy.
-Due to the high speed of light, timing the round-trip time is difficult and the accuracy of the distance measurement is relatively low, on the order of millimetres.
+A disadvantage is that, due to the high speed of light, measuring the round-trip time is difficult and so the accuracy of the distance measurement is relatively low, on the order of millimetres.

-Triangulation range finders are exactly the opposite.
-They have a limited range of some meters, but their accuracy is relatively high.
+Triangulation range finders, on the other hand, have a range of usually limited to a few meters for reasonably sized devices, but their accuracy is relatively high.
 The accuracy of triangulation range finders is on the order of tens of micrometers.

 Time-of-flight scanners' accuracy can be lost when the laser hits the edge of an object because the information that is sent back to the scanner is from two different locations for one laser pulse.
 The coordinate relative to the scanner's position for a point that has hit the edge of an object will be calculated based on an average and therefore will put the point in the wrong place.
 When using a high resolution scan on an object the chances of the beam hitting an edge are increased and the resulting data will show noise just behind the edges of the object.
 Scanners with a smaller beam width will help to solve this problem but will be limited by range as the beam width will increase over distance.
 Software can also help by determining that the first object to be hit by the laser beam should cancel out the second.